 Prior to MPC, Gabriel spent years advancing the conversation surrounding social justice and equity as a reporter and content creator for various media outlets and cultural organizations.
-Most recently, he served as the Assistant Editor of The New York Times Upfront, a newsmagazine for high school students published by Scholastic.
-During his tenure, he helped the publication build a network of expert sources and repackage its content for the digital space.
-He also received accolades for his coverage of national issues, including a feature story that examined the contentious debate around concussions in football and the sport's safety.
+Most recently, he served as the Assistant Editor of The New York Times Upfront, a newsmagazine for high school students co-published by Scholastic and The New York Times.
+During his tenure, he received accolades for his coverage of national issues, including a feature story that examined the contentious debate regarding concussions in football and the sport's safety.

 Gabriel received his master’s in journalism from Columbia University and his bachelor's in communications from DePaul University.
-A Chicago native, he grew up in the South Side's Chicago Lawn neighborhood.
+A Chicago native, he grew up on the city's South Side in the Chicago Lawn neighborhood.
 He currently lives in Pilsen.
-He's passionate about creating narratives that humanize those who live on the margins, and committed to building a better and more sustainable future for all Chicagoans.

 | Download hi-res portrait (1 MB)